-Scientific investigations conducted aboard the International Space Station the week of Feb.
-15 included studies of flame spread in confined spaces, direct RNA sequencing from tissue samples, and acoustic monitoring of equipment.
+Scientific investigations conducted aboard the International Space Station the week of June 14 included studies of plant gene expression, protein crystal production, and additive manufacturing in space.

 About Half of Sun-Like Stars Could Host Rocky, Potentially Habitable Planets

 According to new research using data from NASA’s retired planet-hunting mission, the Kepler space telescope, about half the stars similar in temperature to our Sun could have a rocky planet capable of supporting liquid water on its surface.

 The Give and Take of Mega-Flares From Stars

 These two images contain some of the thousands of stars from a new survey by NASA's Chandra X-ray Observatory.